pjtunstall/0-shell/README.md

 ## What is this?

 This is my take on the [01-Founders/01-Edu project of the same name](https://github.com/01-edu/public/tree/master/subjects/0-shell) (commit b0b9f3d).
-The instructions are [unclear](#ambiguity), but I've interpreted it as a toolbox that re-implements some of the core Unix utilities as a single Rust executable.
+The object of the exercise is to mimick essential shell behaviors without using external binaries or existing shell utilities.

-We had to implement at least the following ten commands, four of which in a normal shell would be built-in and six external (see below regarding this distinction):
+We're required to recreate at least the following ten commands:

-Built-in:
+Built-in:<sup id="ref-f1">[1](#f1)</sup>

 - echo
 - exit